cauterize-tools/cauterize/README.md

 * `schema_name` - `[a-z]([a-z]|[0-9]|_)*`
 * `schema_version` - `([a-z]|[0-9])([a-z]|[0-9]|_|.|-)*`

+NOTE: The reason the name and version patterns are restrictive is to ease the burden on code generators.
+Some languages, such as Haskell and Ruby, have specific rules about capitalization.
+Without the restrictive name pattern Cauterize uses, code generators would have to do a lot more work to emit code that is readable and matches the target language's normal conventions.

 ### Built-In Types

 There are several types that represent the foundation of the Cauterize types.